antoniomarcosferreira/payments_industry_concepts/README.md

   on most of the financial risk.
 - **Example:** Payment processors like Stripe or PayPal.

-Read more about [money flow](docs/SUB-ACQUIRER.md) for the Sub Acquirer.
+Read more about [money and information flow](docs/sub_acquirer.md) for the Sub Acquirer.

 **Payment Gateway:**